“Stop doggin’ meeeeeee…”

 Speaking of the Stones, one of the nicest surprises I get this afternoon is the countrified Inside Out.
 The track, originally aired at last year’s 12-Bar Club gig, has moved on from its acoustic beginnings and now resembles a close family friend of The Wildhearts’ Bad Time To Be Having A Bad Time.
 Listen out for the 29 x The Pain-ish lyrical nugget “my old friend the blues”, the title of one of Ginger’s all-time favourite songs (it’s by Steve Earle and can be found on his Guitar Town album from 1986).
 “We play country and western,” drawls Ginger as the final note fades away.

-Sonic Shake, meanwhile, has been sonically beefed up, and now includes some extra vocal lines in the pre-chorus.
-The incredibly passionate vocals from the Japanese girls bring to mind the kids’ chants from Pissjoy.
+Sonic Shake, meanwhile, has been beefed up, and now includes some extra vocal lines in the pre-chorus.
+The passionate vocals from the Japanese girls bring to mind the kids’ chants from Pissjoy.
 It would make a cracking single, though with lyrics like “party girl, she fucked so much she screwed herself to the ground” it’s not exactly daytime-radio fodder.

 I like being right.
 (Even when it’s obvious.)